 To get AdSense approval, your blog age should be six months.
-Accelerate Adsense approval for Google Blogger by opting for a personal domain, hosting and have quality content.
+Accelerate Adsense approval for Google Blogger by opting for a personal domain, hosting, and have quality content.
 Read more about Adsense by clicking on Google AdSense and AdSense Auto Ads.
-In fig13 click the link documentation for ‘How to Qualify for Adsense’ to find the eligibility criteria for displaying Ads on your blog.
+In fig13 go through the Google documentation for ‘How to Qualify for Adsense’ and find the eligibility criteria for displaying Ads on your blog.

 To add a new page to your blog, click on ‘New page’ or ‘Create a new page’ fig14.

 Upload a favicon to your blog by selecting a square image of size 16*16 or 32*32 with a file size not exceeding 100KB fig16.

 Blogger provides a selection of gadgets such as Blog Search, Featured Post, Popular Posts, Adsense, etc fig 17.
 Add, remove, edit gadgets or rearrange and change the layout for your blog.

 Add text to the footer gadget and click save fig18.

 View the current theme on desktop and mobile fig19.
 Scroll to the bottom and if required you can change the template for your blog from the many theme options that are available here.

 Customize the theme background, adjust widths, layout, text fonts & color, etc. When you are ready click ‘Apply to Blog’.
 The Advanced settings have a lot of other options eg changing the header background etc. The ‘edit HTML’ will allow editing the HTML of your blog.